Jatynjala/Fullstackosa0/fullstack-0-4.md

   participant browser
   participant server

-  browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note  Form data: InsertNewNoteHere
+  browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note  Form data: {note: InsertNewNoteHere}
   activate server

   Note left of server: The server executes the JavaScript code that adds the new note to the JSON data